 Edinburgh Teaching Award

-From March 2017 I have been enrolled in the Edinburgh Teaching Award Scheme, a programme of professional development aimed at achieving accreditation to the Higher Education Academy.
+I am currently enrolled in the Edinburgh Teaching Award Scheme, a programme of professional development aimed at achieving accreditation to the Higher Education Academy.

 Tutor – European History 1b (1789-present), University of Edinburgh